 Our cash, cash equivalents, and marketable securities primarily consist of deposits held at financial institutions, highly liquid money market funds, and investments in U.S. government securities, corporate bonds, commercial paper, asset-backed securities, and mutual funds.
 We had cash and cash equivalents of \$95.4 million and marketable securities of \$142.7 million as of December 31, 2020.
-We had cash and cash equivalents of \$120.7 million and marketable securities of \$123.6 million as of March 31, 2021.
 We do not enter into investments for trading and speculative purposes.
 Our investments are subject to market risk due to changes in interest rates, which may affect our interest income and the fair value of our investments.
 Fixed rate securities may have their market value adversely affected due to a rise in interest rates.
 Due in part to these factors, our future investment income may fall short of our expectations due to changes in interest rates or we may suffer losses in principal if we are forced to sell securities that decline in market value due to changes in interest rates.
 However, because we classify our marketable securities as "available for sale," no gains or losses are recognized due to changes in interest rates unless such securities are sold prior to maturity or declines in fair value are determined to be other-than-temporary.

-Based on an interest rate sensitivity analysis we have performed as of December 31, 2020 and March 31, 2021, we believe a hypothetical 10% favorable or adverse movement in interest rates would have an immaterial effect in the combined market value of our cash and cash equivalents and marketable securities.
+Based on an interest rate sensitivity analysis we have performed as of December 31, 2020, we do not believe a hypothetical 10% favorable or adverse movement in interest rates would have a material effect in the combined market value of our cash and cash equivalents and marketable securities.